wojciechmarek/my-computer/src/linux-bash.md

 hostname # system's name
-whereis docker # all catalogs with a docker file which docker - # path to the docker executable file
+whereis docker # all catalogs with a docker file which docker - # path to the docker executable file ls # list items in the catalog ls -l # list the items in a column, shows more details (access rights)
 ```

 ### basic (need to install them before usage)